wuxxin/infra-shared/docs/fcos.md

 - `port_forward.py` - request a port forwarding so that serve-port is reachable on public-port
 - `from_git.sh` - clone and update from a git repository with ssh, gpg keys and known_hosts from STDIN

-how to overwrite buildins butane config or files:

-- if it is a systemd service, consider a dropin
-- in other cases, simple redefine setting/file, it will overwrite any buildin file/config

 ### Butane Transpiler